DIRECTOR’S MESSAGE — August 2019

 Native American Intercultural Congregational Support Ministry continues work with historic constituency

-This month’s edition of the Racial Equity & Women’s Intercultural Ministries focuses on the Asian Intercultural Ministries.
-Mei-Hui Lai is an associate in Racial Equity & Women’s Intercultural Ministries.
-Following are some of her reflections.
+This month’s edition of the Racial Equity & Women’s Intercultural Ministries focuses on Native American Intercultural Congregational Support.
+Irvin Porter is the associate for this ministry in Racial Equity & Women’s Intercultural Ministries.
+Following are some of his reflections.

 Rhashell D. Hunter

 Native American Infrastructure Inventories continue PC(USA) work with historic constituency